sjglove41/SGWiki/MCAT-materials/test-review-bio.md

 **Question 55**
 Subcategory: Bioenergetics

-Key concept: See [this concept.](https://github.com/sjglove41/sjglove41.github.io/blob/master/wiki/MCAT.md#question-30).
-Kd for an receptor-ligand is worse attachment and is in units of concentration.
+Key concept: See [this concept.](https://github.com/sjglove41/sjglove41.github.io/blob/master/wiki/MCAT.md#question-30) Kd for an receptor-ligand is worse attachment and is in units of concentration.
 Ka is better affinity and is inverse-concentration units.

-**Question
-Subcategory:

-Key concept:

-**Question
-Subcategory:

-Key concept:

-**Question
+**Question 57**
-Subcategory:
+Subcategory: Central dogma

-Key concept:
+Key concept: Transciption repressor protein will block transcription of a gene, transcription activator will promote transcription of a gene.

+**WOO!**